Somernites Cruise Car Show and Cruise

 Somernites Cruise

 Somernites Cruise Car Show and Cruise – Downtown Somerset - Join us every 4th Saturday, April through October, in Somerset “The Car Cruise Capital of Kentucky” for Somernites Cruise.
-April will feature an “Orphans Showcase”, vehicle manufacturers no longer in production.
+May features Mopar Mania and will also include “Circle the Wagons (vintage station wagons)”.
 Enjoy a relaxed, family oriented atmosphere throughout downtown Somerset.
 The "Show and Shine" portion of the event lasts from 12 p.m. to 6 p.m.
-"Cruising the Strip" begins at 7 p.m.
+"Cruising the Strip" begins at 6 p.m.

 For info about the Cruise or weekend activities call 606-872-2277 or visit somernitescruise.com